ptitSeb/box64/docs/USAGE.md

  * 0xXXXXXXX-0xYYYYYYY : Trace only between the 2 addresses.

 #### BOX64_TRACE_INIT *
-Use BOX64_TRACE_INIT instead of BOX_TRACE to start trace before the initialisation of libraries and the running program
+Use BOX64_TRACE_INIT instead of BOX64_TRACE to start trace before the initialisation of libraries and the running program
  * 0 : No trace.
 (Default.)
  * 1 : Trace enabled.
 The trace start with the initialisation of all depending libraries is done.